Click here to download.

 Eric Hardesty has been with Lubbock Christian School since January of 1991.
 Eric is a graduate of Savoy High School in Savoy, Texas and has a Bachelor of Science in Education from Lubbock Christian University.
 His classroom duties include 7th grade Texas History, 8th grade U.S. History and HS Government.
 Eric serves as the JH Athletic Coordinator, and coaches football, basketball, and track.

-Eric has been married to his lovely wife, Amy for 26 years.
-They have three daughters, Brittany Hilton (a 2012 graduate of LCS).
-Julianna (a junior at LCS) and Elizabeth (a 5th grader at LCS).
+Eric has been married to his lovely wife, Amy for 27 years.
+They have three daughters: Brittany Hilton (a 2012 graduate of LCS), Julianna (a senior at LCS) and Elizabeth (a 6th grader at LCS).
 He has a great love for the school and taking part in raising up Christ-like leaders for the future.

 Football and Baseball